Blaizzy/mlx-embeddings/docs/Homebrew-linuxbrew-core-Maintainer-Guide.md

 Once you've pushed to `origin`, there's no going back: you're a maintainer now, you can't force-push to fix your mistakes!

-## Creating new Linux specific formula
+## Creating new Linux-specific formula

 Make a PR to `Homebrew/linuxbrew-core` containing one commit named like this: `name (new formula)`.
 Keep only one commit in this PR, squash and force push to your branch if needed.
-Include a comment: `# tag "linuxbrew"` in the formula after the `url` stanza, so maintainers can easily find Linux only formulae.
+Include a comment: `# tag "linux"` in the formula after the `url` stanza, so maintainers can easily find Linux only formulae.
 For `brew pull` to be successful when new formulae are added, we have to insert an empty bottle block into the formula code.
-This usually goes after the `linuxbrew` tag.
+This usually goes after the `linux` tag.
 ```ruby
 bottle do
 end